Columbine effect: In popular culture

 A video game called Super Columbine Massacre RPG! was based on the massacre.
+This event also inspired [Tom Fulp] to create flash game, Pico's School, just three months after the massacre, which was released on [Newgrounds].

 The 2016 biographical film I'm Not Ashamed, based on the journals of Rachel Scott, includes alleged glimpses of Harris's and Klebold's lives and interactions with other students at Columbine High School.
 The 1999 black comedy, Duck!
 The Carbine High Massacre is inspired by the Columbine massacre.
 The 2003 Gus Van Sant film Elephant (which won the Palme d'Or at that year's Cannes Film Festival) depicts a fictional school shooting, but is based in part on the Columbine massacre.
 The 2003 Ben Coccio film Zero Day was also based on the massacre.

 The 2005 Lifetime film Dawn Anna is based on the struggles of Dawn Anna Townsend, whose daughter Lauren was killed in the massacre.

 The first documentary on the massacre may have been the TLC documentary Lost Boys in 2000.
 The 2002 Michael Moore documentary film Bowling for Columbine, which explores the massacre in the context of American gun culture, won several awards including the Academy Award for Best Documentary Feature.
 Also in 2002, A&E made "Columbine: Understanding Why".

 Rapper Eminem references the shooting multiple times throughout his discography.
 Most famously, "I'm Back" off of The Marshall Mathers LP (2000) contained a line about Columbine that was censored.
 He references this censorship in "Rap God" (The Marshall Mathers LP 2, 2013) and repeats the line, saying it will not be censored this time because he was not as famous as when "I'm Back" was released.
+In 2024, he referenced the event once again in his song "Lucifer".

+Rapper Tyler, the Creator references the shooting in his song "Yonkers" from his album Goblin.
+Also his song "Pigs" from his album Wolf was inspired by the two shooters.

 Fred Durst references the Columbine shooting in the Limp Bizkit song "Head for the Barricade", which is on the 2003 album Results May Vary, and the reference was not censored on the explicit or edited versions of the album.